 The Compensation Committee of the Company's Board of Directors currently consists of Messrs.
-Gittis, Drapkin, Landau and Semel, each of whom has been a member of the Compensation Committee during all of 2000 (other than Mr. Landau, who was elected by the Board of Directors to serve on such committee on May 10, 2000), and each of whom continues as a member as of the date of this report.
-Pursuant to the rules promulgated under the Exchange Act, set forth below is the report of the Compensation Committee regarding its compensation policies for 2000 for the Company's executive officers, including the Chief Executive Officer.
+Gittis, Drapkin, Landau and Semel, each of whom has been a member of the Compensation Committee during all of 2001, and each of whom continues as a member as of the date of this report.
+Pursuant to the rules promulgated under the Exchange Act, set forth below is the report of the Compensation Committee regarding its compensation policies for 2001 for the Company's executive officers, including the Chief Executive Officer.

-The key elements of compensation used by the Company during 2000 were base salary and performance-based incentives, including annual cash bonuses, stock options and a long-term incentive program.
-The Company's executive compensation practices were intended to support its business goals of fostering profitable growth and increasing stockholder value.
-These practices were intended to align the interests of executives and stockholders through the use of a performance-based cash bonus plan, a stock-based compensation plan and a long-term incentive plan.
-The Company's compensation package was designed to be competitive with the compensation practices of other leading consumer products companies.
+The key elements of compensation used by the Company during 2001 were base salary and performance-based incentives, including annual performance-based cash bonuses, short-term cash bonuses payable upon the successful implementation of projects critical to the achievement of the Company's strategy, stock options and restricted stock Awards, the latter of which would vest on an accelerated schedule if certain stock price targets were achieved.
+The Company's executive compensation practices in 2001 were intended to provide both long- and short-term incentive compensation to support the Company's strategic plan for 2001 and to increase stockholder value.
+These practices were further intended to align the interests of executives and stockholders through the use of a performance- and project-based cash bonus plan and a stock-based compensation plan providing for the grant of stock options and restricted shares of the Company's Class A Common Stock.
+In addition, basic elements of the Company's compensation package were designed to be competitive with the compensation practices of other leading consumer products companies.